Recommendations Regarding Health Care

 Donors can include a note if they wish to remain anonymous from any public communications that would highlight their giving.

-December 2021.....Dr.
+December 2021…..Dr.
 Jacquelyn Evans has accepted a faculty position at Cornell University and will continue to lead the Belgian Gastric Cancer from that institution with the international collaborators at NIH (Dr. Elaine Ostrander), UC Davis (Dr. Anita Oberbauer), and Utrecht (Drs.
 Peter Leegwater and Paul Mandigers).
-At this time, blood and tissue samples should still be sent to the NIH address.
-We will update the submission process after Dr. Evans gets settled into her new position.
+Blood and tissue samples should now be sent to

 Dr. Elaine Ostrander at the National Human Genome Research Institute Dog Genome Project has taken on the study to determine the cause of stomach cancer in breeds that have an increased risk.
 The study was initiated by Dr. Elizabeth McNiel who has turned over the study to Dr. Ostrander.